-Changes to free domestic waste disposal
+Free domestic waste disposal for residents

 These annual limits do not apply to residents without access to a kerbside bin collection service.